VAISHNAVIV27/English-2-Hinglish-Translator/README.md

 To get started with this code, you will need to install the following dependencies:

 ## Prerequisites
--Python 3.8+
+- Python 3.8+
--Pip
+- Pip
--Huggingface Transformers
+- Huggingface Transformers
 You can install the dependencies using the following command: